 This post may contain affiliate links.
 Please read our disclosure policy.

 Your menstrual cycle isn’t just when you have your period.
-Every month, women go through very consistent and predictable hormonal fluctuations as part of our infradian rhythm.
+Every month, you go through very consistent and predictable hormonal fluctuations as part of your infradian rhythm.

-Most women just think of their cycle as bleeding and non-bleeding days—and if you’re trying to get pregnant, maybe you think about ovulation as well.
-The truth is, there are actually four distinct phases of your monthly cycle, and each one has specific effects on your physiology.
-Not only does your infradian rhythm impact how you feel each month, it also impacts how your body responds to certain inputs.
+Most women think of their cycle as bleeding and non-bleeding daysโand if youโre trying to get pregnant, maybe you think about ovulation as well.
+The truth is, there are actually four distinct phases of your menstrual cycle, and each one has specific impacts on your physiology.
+In each phase, your hormonesโspecifically estrogen, progesterone, and testosteroneโcan change how you feel and how your body responds to different inputs.

 Jump to:

 So, how does cycle syncing your food work?
-Your hormone fluctuation influence things like insulin, your metabolism, and detoxification pathways, so adapting your diet to your menstrual cycle will support these physiological shifts.
+Your hormone fluctuation influence things like insulin, metabolism, and detoxification pathways, so adapting your diet to your menstrual cycle can support your bodily processes.

-First up, there’s the effect of hormones on insulin.
-Insulin’s main job is taking glucose (sugar from the food we eat) and moving it out of the bloodstream and into cells as needed to keep blood sugar balanced.
-This is an important job, because blood sugar needs to stay balanced for us to have even, steady energy all day.
-Too low of blood sugar, and you can feel faint and weak.
+First, thereโs insulin.
+Insulinโs main job is to take glucose, or sugar from food, out of the bloodstream and put it into cells.
+Blood sugar needs to stay balanced for you to have steady energy.
+If your blood sugar is too low, you can feel faint and weak.
 Chronically high blood sugar can lead to issues like insulin resistance and Type 2 diabetes.

-Research has demonstrated giving women with reported PMS extra serotonin-creating substances can actually relieve PMS symptoms.
-Carb-rich foods help boost serotonin levels, which may be why carb cravings increase for many women during the second half of their cycle.
+Second, research shows giving women extra serotonin-creating substances in the form of carbohydrates can relieve PMS symptoms.
+Carb-rich foods help boost serotonin levels, which may be why carb cravings increase for many women before menstruation.

 Cycle Syncing Your Diet: How to Eat During Each Phase of Your Menstrual Cycle